|Ref. No.||Executive sponsor||Policy steward||Approval authority||First approved||Last reviewed||Effective date||Next review|

 - The Academic Dean is responsible for setting admission requirements, in consultation with the Director of Enrolment and Registrar.
 Changes to admission requirements will be made in collaboration with the Director, Enrolment and Registrar.

-- Changes to admission requirements will be published at least one year before the intake in which they are to take effect, barring exceptional circumstances determined by the Director, Enrolment and Registrar.
+- Changes to admission requirements will be published at least ten months before the intake in which they are to take effect, barring exceptional circumstances determined by the Director, Enrolment and Registrar.

 - Applicants may be required to demonstrate proficiency in the English language prior to acceptance, regardless of country of origin or citizenship status.